Characters appearing in Minecraft: Story Mode.

 - Kleptomaniac Hero: He's constantly thinking about loot.

 - Mad Bomber: While Jesse details their plan to infiltrate The Admin's fortress, while he and Olivia keep the Admin distracted, Axel asks why he can't blow up the stage to create a distraction.
 Olivia and Jesse give him a disapproving look.

 - Non-Standard Character Design: He's got a much larger frame than all the other characters, who adhere a bit more strictly to what characters can look like in Minecraft.

 - Only Friend: He openly states that Olivia, Jesse, and Reuben are his only friends at one point.

 - Put on a Bus: In Episode 5 along with Olivia.
 He returns for the second act of Episode 8, and has a small role in Season 2.

-- Screams Like a Little Girl: If you idle after everyone reunites after getting separated during your first trip to the Nether in Season 1, Lucas and Olivia will talk about how high-pitched Axel was screaming.
+- Screams Like a Little Girl: If you idle after everyone reunites after getting separated during your first trip to the Nether in Season 1, Lukas and Olivia will talk about how high-pitched Axel was screaming.
 Olivia compares it to a squeaky piston.

 - Token Evil Teammate: Not evil per say but he likes to scare his friends for fun, enjoys watching chickens get tormented, holds a grudge, and is all too willing to steal when given the chance.